5 Tips to style and organize your entryway

 5. Accessorize with trays, bowls, and baskets.

-Add a vase with fresh flowers.
-At the moment, personally like these felt storage bowls.
+Bonus points, if you add a vase with fresh flowers.
+At the moment, personally like to use a woven storage bowl for keys.
 We added in a long basket below the bench too.

 Here is the complete shopping list of the pieces that we used.